-Hand carved stone bathroom vanity console with mirror.
-This vanity is composed of Jerusalem stone; a type of limestone commonly found in and around Jerusalem, used in many examples of ancient construction in the region.
-This vanity breaks down into 9 pieces; the counter with integrated sink basin and apron, backsplash, mirrored section, 2 rosettes, 2 corbeled legs, and a broken piece of molding.
-Exquisite carved motifs and details include a clamshell, rosettes, scrolls, plumes, and depictions of acanthus foliage.
-Parts of this sink will need repair.
-A piece of stone has chipped from the front left corner of the counter, and the top right platform of one leg.
+Condition: Very good.
+The section of molding has a broken piece and will need repair.
+Additionally, a piece of stone has chipped from the front left corner of the counter, and also the top right platform of one leg.
 A piece of molding upon which the mirrored section rests has broken in 2 places.
 These can be repaired with a sturdy adhesive.
 Minor scuffs and chips are present in areas along the edges and corners of the stone.

 Weight: 1300 lbs.

-Item Measurements: 61.5(L) x 26(W) x 77.75(H)
+Assembled Measurements: 61.5(L) x 26(W) x 77.75(H)